 Wash with Cold Water

 In comparison to cold water, warm requires much more energy.
 In fact, the heating process accounts for 90 percent of total energy needed to do a load of laundry.
 Additionally, Consumer Reports found that using cold water can save you at least $60 in utility money annually!
-Using cold water can make your clothing more durable; warm water produces many more microfibers, (tiny particles on clothing) which results in shrinkage and color loss.
+In addition, cold water can make your clothing more durable, as warm water produces many more microfibers (tiny particles on clothing) which results in shrinkage and color loss.

 Microfibers eventually end up in the oceans and our drinking water.
 Furthermore, they contribute up to 35 percent of all plastic pollution and disrupt the ecosystem and its inhabitants.
 Therefore, using cold water could improve the quality of life for many oceanic creatures.

 The NRDC found that up to 40 percent of the food in the U.S. is never eaten.
-The toll on the environment is not small.
-This is not surprising, considering that the sole volume of wasted food is equivalent to 30m acres of land.
+This environmental toll is not small.
+Furthermore, this is not surprising, considering that the sole volume of wasted food is equivalent to 30m acres of land.
 Rotting food contributes to landfills being clogged and the release of methane, an extremely powerful greenhouse gas.

-When we compost, methane is not produced and we lower our carbon footprint; challenge yourself by making zero-waste policies at home.
-Cultivating a compost system is a great step to increasing sustainability.
+When you compost, methane is not produced and you lower your carbon footprint; challenge yourself by making zero-waste policies at home.
+Cultivating a compost system is a great step toward increasing sustainability.
 You can even make your own compost bin; get crafty with a DIY compost project.